MCbiF: Measuring Topological Autocorrelation in Multiscale Clusterings via 2-Parameter Persistent Homology: Experiments

-Setting $M=20$, we generate two datasets of 20,000 random samples $\theta \in \Pi_N^M$ for $N=5$ and $N=10$.
-For each of the generated $\theta$, we compute three feature maps: the information-based pairwise conditional entropy matrix $\mathrm{CE}$~\citep{meilaComparingClusteringsVariation2003} (see Eq.~\ref{eq:conditional_entropy}) and our MCbiF Hilbert functions ($\mathrm{HF}_0$ and $\mathrm{HF}_1$).
-In addition, as a baseline feature map, we also consider the (non-unique) \textit{raw label encoding of $\theta$} given by the $N\times M$ matrix whose $m$-th column contains the labels of the clusters in $\theta(t_m)$ assigned to the elements in $X$.
-As our prediction target, we take $y=\overline\kappa_\theta$ (Eq.~\ref{eq:min_crossing}), the minimal crossing number of the layout of the Sankey diagram, which we computed with the \texttt{OmicsSankey} algorithm~\citep{liOmicsSankeyCrossingReduction2025}.
+We build synthetic datasets by sampling randomly from $\Pi^M_N$, the space of coarse-graining sequences of partitions of $N$ elements with $M$ change points, see Definition~\ref{def:space_coarse-graining_sequences} in Appendix~\ref{appx:regression_task}.
+Setting $M=20$, we generate two datasets of 20,000 random sequences $\theta \in \Pi_N^M$ for $N=5$ and $N=10$.
+For each $\theta$, we compute five feature maps: $\mathrm{CE}$, $\mathrm{ARI}$, $\mathrm{MOD}$ (see Section~\ref{sec:related_work}), and our MCbiF Hilbert functions ($\mathrm{HF}_0$ and $\mathrm{HF}_1$).
+To benchmark against representation learning, we also consider the (non-unique) \textit{raw label encoding of $\theta$} given by the $N\times M$ matrix whose $m$-th column contains the labels of the clusters in $\theta(t_m)$ assigned to the elements in $X$, and the Sankey graphs $S(\theta)$ (Eq.~\ref{eq:sankey_nodes_edges}).
+Our prediction target is $y=\overline\kappa_\theta$ (Eq.~\ref{eq:min_crossing}), the minimal crossing number of the layout of the Sankey diagram, as computed with the \texttt{OmicsSankey} algorithm~\citep{liOmicsSankeyCrossingReduction2025}.
 See Section~\ref{sec:sankey_definitions} for details.
-We expect that predicting $y$ will be harder for $N=10$ because the increased complexity of $\Pi_M^N$ allows for more complicated crossings in the Sankey diagram.
+We expect that predicting $y$ becomes harder for $N=10$ because the increased complexity of $\Pi_M^N$ allows for more complicated crossings in the Sankey diagram.

-\paragraph{Results} As a preliminary assessment, we first compute the Pearson correlation, $r$, between the crossing number $y$ and the three measures under investigation: the information-theoretical measure $\mathrm{CI}$ (i.e., the average $\mathrm{CE}$, see Eq.~\eqref{eq:vi_consensus_index}) and the MCbiF topological average measures $\bar c_0$ and $\bar c_1$.
-The correlation between $\mathrm{CI}$ and $y$ is low ($r=0.20$ for $N=5$ and $r=0.06$ for $N=10$), higher for $\bar c_0$, and highest for $\bar c_1$ ($r=0.47$ for $N=5,10$) (see Fig.~\ref{fig:pearson_correlation} in Appendix~\ref{appx:regression_task}).
-This is consistent with our theoretical results in Section~\ref{sec:nerve_mcbif_sankey}, which show the relation between the crossing number and $\mathrm{HF}_1$ (see, e.g., Corollary~\ref{cor:bound_crossingnumber_HF1}).
+As a preliminary assessment, we compute the Pearson correlation, $r$, between the crossing number $y$ and summary statistics of the five feature maps under investigation: the consensus indices $\overline{\mathrm{VI}}$, $\overline{\mathrm{ARI}}$ and $\overline{\mathrm{MOD}}$, and the MCbiF average measures $\bar c_0$ and $\bar c_1$.
+The correlation between the consensus indices and $y$ is low, higher for $\bar c_0$, and highest for $\bar c_1$ ($r=0.47$ for $N=5,10$) (see Fig.~\ref{fig:pearson_correlation} in Appendix~\ref{appx:regression_task}).
+This is consistent with our theoretical results in Section~\ref{sec:nerve_mcbif_sankey}, which show the relation between the crossing number and $\mathrm{HF}_1$ (see Corollary~\ref{cor:bound_crossingnumber_HF1}).